 Help for performance anxiety sufferers may take different forms depending on the needs and goals of the individual.
 Almost all interventions however, will share some common features.
 First, the pattern of avoidance is gradually broken so that the feared situation can be confronted, slowly and systematically.
 This doesn’t mean that someone who is anxious about public speaking immediately attempts to deliver a lengthy speech.
 Instead, the exposure to the feared situation occurs in a planned, gradual way.
 For example, someone who is anxious about speaking in public might begin by asking a brief question in class, and then move on to more challenging tasks, such as making a comment in a group discussion or volunteering to answer a question.
 Along the way, the individual is coached in methods of handling both the physical and mental or cognitive aspects of anxiety.
 This may involve using strategies such as stress management techniques, relaxation exercises, imagery, self-talk, and cognitive restructuring.

 If you experience public speaking or other forms of performance anxiety and would like to learn more about the ways of getting beyond both the fear and avoidance, consider speaking with a mental health professional.
-CAPS is staffed with licensed mental health professionals who understand the difficulties associated with anxiety and who will work together with you to help you overcome your fears.
+The Talley Center for Counseling Services is staffed with licensed mental health professionals who understand the difficulties associated with anxiety and who will work together with you to help you overcome your fears.
 These services are confidential and available free-of-charge, on a time-limited basis, to all full time students.
-If you would like more information on these or other mental health services, call CAPS at 654-1053, Monday through Friday, between 8:00 AM and 5:00 PM.
+If you would like more information on these or other mental health services, call the counseling center at 654-1053, Monday through Friday, between 8:00 AM and 5:00 PM.

 Consider consultation with the UMW Speaking Center at 654-1347 for additional resources and coaching.